How to Fix a Snag in a Sweater or Knitted Fabric

 If the yarn has broken and is loose on one end, tie a knot in the loose yarn as close to the inside surface of the sweater as possible.

 Dot the knot and any cut ends of the yarn with a tiny bit of clear nail polish.
 Allow the nail polish to dry completely before you turn the sweater back to the right side out.

 Do a Final Check

 Turn the sweater to the right side, and check the site of the snag.
 Gently smooth, tug, or pull the knit back into shape.
 If the sweater still looks rippled, use a clothes steamer or a steam iron to smooth the fabric.

-One of the easiest things you can do to prevent snags on knitted fabrics is to do a better job of sorting clothes before you wash them.
+- Sort better: One of the easiest things you can do to prevent snags on knitted fabrics is to do a better job of sorting clothes before you wash them.
 Never wash a knitted garment with heavy jeans or clothes with zippers and studs, which can snag and pull threads.
-If you must do a mixed load, protect knitted garments by first putting them in mesh laundry bags before placing in the washer.
+If you must do a mixed load, protect knitted garments by first putting them in mesh laundry bags before placing them in the washer.
 Or, skip the washer completely and hand-wash sweaters instead.